WarrenWeckesser/heatmapcluster/README.rst

 This example uses the same data as in Example 1, but the linkage that is used to cluster the rows and columns is changed.
-In this example, the clustering is the 'average' method of `scipy.cluster.hierarchy.linkage`, combined with the 'cityblock' metric.
-This example also shows that when the option `histogram=True` is given, a histogram of the values in `x` is drawn in the colorbar::
+In this example, the clustering is the 'average' method of ``scipy.cluster.hierarchy.linkage``, combined with the 'correlation' metric.
+This example also shows that when the option ``histogram=True`` is given, a histogram of the values in ``x`` is drawn in the colorbar::

     from scipy.cluster.hierarchy import linkage